Alakaʻi

 -

-Gayle Greco, Treasurer/Secretary
+Gayle Greco, Treasurer

 Gayle brings a distinguished career as an executive in major publishing companies, and founder of her own consulting firm serving both private enterprises and non-profit organizations.
 With her clients, she collaborates closely with organizational leaders to identify opportunities, develop effective strategies, and drive meaningful results.
 A trusted advisor, Gayle offers tailored insights and views change management as both essential and rewarding.
 On Hawaii Island, Gayle worked with Ke Ola Magazine where she served as General Manager helping to refine its business model and increase readership.
 Her deep connection to Hawaii is reflected in her community involvement, business partnerships, and dedication to Hawaiian cultural arts, including hula and service associations.